AdobeDocs/journey-optimizer-b2b.en/help/user/admin/configure-channels-emails.md

 ## Communication limits

 Communication limits control the amount of email your organization sends.
-It is a best practice to set limits so that you don't overwhelm recipients with too many communications from your organization.
+It is a best practice to set limits so that you don't overwhelm recipients with too many emails from your organization.

 To review the current settings, go to **[!UICONTROL Administration]** > **[!UICONTROL Channels]**.
 Under _[!UICONTROL Email]_ in the navigation panel, select **[!UICONTROL Communication limits]**.